List of Basnahira representative cricketers

 This is a list of cricket players who have played representative cricket for Basnahira in Sri Lanka.
 Basnahira cricket team was founded in 2011.

-It includes players that have played at least one match, in senior First-Class, List A cricket, or Twenty20 matches.
+It includes players who have played at least one match, in senior First-Class, List A cricket, or Twenty20 matches.
 Practice matches are not included, unless they have officially been classified at First-class tour matches.

 The Inter-Provincial Cricket Tournament is the premier domestic cricket competition in Sri Lanka.
 It was founded in 1990.

 First Class Players

 Basnahira is yet to play any First-Class matches.

 List 'A' Players

-All of the Players who have represented Basnahira in List A cricket domestic one day competitions:
+All the Players who have represented Basnahira in List A cricket domestic one day competitions:

 Twenty20 Players

-All of the Players who have represented Basnahira in Twenty20 domestic competitions:
+All of the players who have represented Basnahira in Twenty20 domestic competitions: